What is The Meaning of SaaS?

 As these examples demonstrate, SaaS applications can vary greatly in terms of functionality, pricing, and target users.
 But they all share the common characteristic of being cloud-based services accessed via the internet.

-Benefits of using SaaS
+Benefits of using Software as a Service

 Cost savings